🖐 do You Have Vertical Nail Ridges? Here Are The Causes! 🦶

 Dr. Tomasz Biernacki received his Doctor of Podiatric Medicine degree from Kent State College of Podiatric Medicine in 2013; he completed his Surgical Reconstructive Foot Surgery & Podiatric Medicine Residency in 2017; he completed 2x traveling Fellowships in Diabetic Surgery, Skin Grafting & Nerve Surgery.
 He is double board certified in Podiatric Medicine and Foot & Ankle Surgery.
 Dr. Biernacki is a licensed podiatrist & surgeon in Michigan.
 This video should not be used to self-diagnose and is not a substitute for a medical exam, cure, treatment, diagnosis, prescription, or recommendation.
 It does not create a doctor-patient relationship between Dr. Biernacki and you.
 It would be best to not change your health regimen or diet before consulting a physician and obtaining a medical exam & diagnosis.
 Always seek the advice of a physician or other qualified health provider with any questions regarding a medical condition.

-In conclusion, while vertical nail ridges can sometimes be benign, they can also signal underlying health issues.
+Bottom line: while vertical nail ridges can sometimes be benign, they can also signal underlying health issues.
 Staying informed and proactive about nail health is the best strategy.
 If you notice changes in your nails or other symptoms, consult a healthcare professional for personalized advice.

 Vertical Nail Ridges: 5 Causes, Treatments & Prevention

 Vertical nail ridges are raised lines that run from the cuticle to the tip of your nail.
 While they are often harmless and considered a normal part of aging, they can sometimes signal underlying health issues or deficiencies.
-At Balance Foot & Ankle Specialist in Howell and Bloomfield Hills, Michigan, our team helps patients understand nail changes and provides personalized treatment when needed.
+At Balance Foot & Ankle Specialist in Howell and Bloomfield Township, Michigan, our team helps patients understand nail changes and provides personalized treatment when needed.

 5 Common Causes of Vertical Nail Ridges